Doris Brown Heritage

 Current Residence: Seattle, WA

 Doris Brown Heritage was the first U.S. woman to break 4:40 in the Mile when she ran 4:39.6 on June 12, 1971 in Portland, OR, and in her career, she set the U.S. Mile record six times - twice indoors and 4 times outdoors between 1966-71 and was also the first woman to run a sub-5 minute Mile indoors, with a time of 4:52 in 1966.
+Overall, Doris set the indoor Mile world record twice and the indoor 1500 WR thrice.

 The two-time U.S. Olympic team member (competed at 1968 Mexico City Olympics) was the AAU indoor 1 Mile champion in 1967-68 and 1971-72 as well as the AAU 1500 champion in 1966, '69 and '74.
 She was also the 800m silver medalist at the 1967 & 1971 Pan Am Games.